Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I'm a bit of an "over" planner by nature, someone who likes contingency plans.

 So I highly recommend what I call "What if" check lists.
-Creating one is a good exercise in revealing your attitude toward adversity.

 Sure, it's nasty business to picture yourself with a broken bone or shivering on the side of a stream after losing your pack.